AbhiramKallepalli/churn-retention-copilot/README.md

 **Layer 1 — ML Prediction**
 Trains an XGBoost or LightGBM model on customer data to predict churn probability.
 Uses SHAP values to explain which factors contributed to each prediction.
+The model is trained once, saved to disk, and reused for all future predictions.

 **Layer 2 — LLM Q&A Agent**
 A local Phi-3 Mini model runs on your machine via Ollama.
 You can ask free-form questions about prediction results and customer data.
+The LLM only interprets and explains — it does not make predictions.

 ---